Legandjl/shopping-cart/README.md

-# Shopping storefront website created with react and react router
+# Shopping storefront website created with React

 Users can add single or multiple items to their cart.